Lixiao-bai/Pear_branch_seg_and_analysis/README.md

 ## Environment

-	•	Operating System
+Operating System:
-	  •	Ubuntu 20.04 / 22.04
+	Ubuntu 20.04 / 22.04
-	  •	Windows 10 / 11
+	Windows 10 / 11
-    •	Mac OS
+	Mac OS
-	•	Python
+Python:
-	  •	Python 3.9 or higher
+	Python 3.9 or higher
-	•	Python Package Manager
+Python Package Manager:
 	Miniconda(recommended)

 Notes:
-	•	The code is OS-independent and does not rely on platform-specific binaries.
+	The code is OS-independent and does not rely on platform-specific binaries.

 ## Installation